-Arnold is a spring chicken.
+Arnold is a Fall chicken.
 He hatched from an egg, along with his three nestlings way back in October (I think).
 The clutch of eggs that had hatched shortly before his fell prey to a large black rat snake.
 You might remember my FB post about that.
 It takes about six months from hatch to first egg or crow.

 We weren’t sure whether Arnold was a he or a she, but had our suspicions.
 Yesterday he crowed for the first time and confirmed his identity.
 Oddly, this was a joyful occasion here at Wild Ozark.
 It was pretty exciting to witness the coming of age of a rooster.

 The day before, one of his nestlings laid her first egg and that was a sweet find too.
 A hen’s first egg is about half the size of a full-sized egg.
 The first egg a mature hen lays in spring, if she pauses for a winter break, is also smaller than usual, but not as small as the very first egg she lays in her life.

 I don’t normally name the chickens.
 “Arnold” is Rob’s doing.
 I don’t even name our cats and had to come up with something for one of them at the last minute last year when I brought her to the clinic to be spayed.
 I guess the dogs and horses should feel lucky to have names.
 I’m not sure why I don’t name the other animals in my life.

 Hopefully this new roo won’t have the same problem with danger discrimination the old roo used to have.
 I have literally knocked the old one out three times.
 He kept jumping on me and the grandkids, hurt me pretty badly on the wrist with his spurs once.
 So I swung my trusty walking stick and took care of him.
 I thought I’d killed him the first time I knocked him out, but he woke up several hours later, much contrite.
 Nowadays he gives wide berth when I walk through the flock and I’m glad I didn’t have to really kill him because he’s a good roo otherwise.